Firebase + Create React App

 </script>

-Just load the auto-configured scripts from the hosting environment:
+Just load the auto-configured scripts from Firebase Hosting:

 <script src="/__/firebase/5.3.0/firebase.js"></script>